-Quebecor Media depends on third-party suppliers and providers for certain services, hardware, licensed technological platforms and equipment that are, or may become, critical to its operations and network evolution.
-These materials and services include end-user terminals such as set-top boxes, gateways, Wi-Fi routers, mobile telephony handsets, network equipment such as wireline and telephony modems, servers and routers, fibre-optic cable, telephony switches, inter-city links, support structures, licensed technological platforms, external cloud-based services and network functions, services and operational software, the "backbone" telecommunications network for its Internet access, telephony services and mobile services, and construction services for the expansion of and upgrades to its wireline and wireless networks.
-These services, platforms and equipment are available from a single or limited number of suppliers and Quebecor Media therefore faces the risks of supply disruption, including due to geopolitical events, external events such as climate change related impacts, epidemics, pandemics or other public health issues, business difficulties, restructuring, or supply-chain issues.
-If no supplier can provide Quebecor Media with the equipment and services it requires, or that comply with evolving Internet and telecommunications standards or that are compatible with its other equipment and software, its business, financial condition and results of operations could be materially adversely affected.
-In addition, if Quebecor Media is unable to obtain critical equipment, software, services or other items on a timely basis and at an acceptable cost, its ability to offer its products and services and roll out advanced services may be delayed, and its business, financial condition and results of operations could be materially adversely affected.
+The Corporation depends on third-party suppliers and providers for certain services, hardware, licensed technological platforms and equipment that are, or may become, critical to its operations and network evolution.
+These materials and services include end-user terminals such as set-top boxes, gateways, Wi-Fi routers, mobile telephony handsets, network equipment such as wireline and telephony modems, servers and routers, fibre-optic cable and equipments, telephony switches, inter-city links, support structures, licensed technological platforms, external cloud-based services and network functions, services and operational software, the "backbone" telecommunications network for its Internet access, telephony services and mobile services, and construction services for the expansion of and upgrades to its wireline and wireless networks.
+These services, platforms and equipment are each available from a single or limited number of suppliers and the Corporation therefore faces the risks of supply disruption, including due to geopolitical events, external events such as climate change related impacts, epidemics, pandemics or other public health issues, business difficulties, restructuring, or supply-chain issues.
+If no supplier can provide the Corporation with the equipment and services it requires, or that comply with evolving Internet and telecommunications standards or that are compatible with its other equipment and software interfaces, its business, financial condition and results of operations could be materially adversely affected.
+In addition, if the Corporation is unable to obtain critical equipment, software, services or other items on a timely basis and at an acceptable cost, its ability to offer its products and services at competitive pricing and roll out advanced services may be delayed, and its business, financial condition and results of operations could be materially adversely affected.

-Moreover, as there is a limited number of manufacturers of mobile devices and customer premises equipment ("CPE"), there is a risk that Quebecor Media will not be able to maintain agreements for their existing supply on commercially reasonable terms.
-The rising mobile device and CPE costs, in a price-sensitive market, could negatively impact Quebecor Media's revenues, financial condition and results of operations, as it may not be able to pass on to customers a corresponding increase in the price of its products.
-Furthermore, some of Quebecor Media's competitors benefit from higher purchasing volumes which provide them the ability to negotiate better prices from manufacturers.
+Moreover, as there is a limited number of manufacturers of mobile devices and customer premises equipment ("CPE"), there is a risk that the Corporation will not be able to maintain agreements for their existing supply on commercially reasonable terms.
+The rising mobile device and CPE costs as well as the potential delays in delivery mobile devices and CPE, in a price-sensitive market, could negatively impact the Corporation's revenues, financial condition and results of operations, as it may not be able to pass on to customers a corresponding increase in the price of its products.
+Furthermore, some of the Corporation's competitors benefit from higher purchasing volumes which provide them the ability to negotiate better prices and faster deliveries from manufacturers.

-In addition, Quebecor Media obtains proprietary content critical to its operations through licensing arrangements with content providers.
+In addition, the Corporation obtains proprietary content critical to its operations through licensing arrangements with content providers.
 Some providers may seek to increase fees or impose technological requirements to protect their proprietary content.
-If

-Quebecor Media is unable to renegotiate commercially acceptable arrangements with these content providers, comply with their technological requirements or find alternative sources of equivalent content, its operations may be adversely affected.
+If the Corporation is unable to renegotiate commercially acceptable arrangements with these content providers, comply with their technological requirements or find alternative sources of equivalent content, its business, financial condition and results of operations could be materially adversely affected.